muldjord/skyscraper/README.md

 * Now always uses existing cached resources when scraping with any scraping module.
 Use '--updatedb' to force a refresh
 * Improved 'artwork.xml' parser to better handle xml syntax problems
 * Improved '--cleandb' so it always resaves the db after a cleaning run
+* Updated 'simple mode' to also include questions about '--forcefilename' and '--updatedb'
 * Added 'pc' platform

 #### Version 2.2.0 (31st of December 2017)